 DISH stands out in the satellite TV space for its straightforward billing and three-year price guarantee for new customers.
 The basic package starts at about the same price as DIRECTV’s lowest-tier package, but premium packages cost a lot less.
 You’ll pay a little less for cable TV compared to DISH in many parts of the country, but things like competition between carriers and available technologies lead to big geographic differences.

-DISH has a lot to offer casual viewers, but you won’t have access to NFL SUNDAY TICKET or any 24/7 channels in 4K resolution like you would with DIRECTV.
+DISH has a lot to offer casual viewers, but you won’t have access to NFL SUNDAY TICKET like you would with YouTube TV or any 24/7 channels in 4K resolution like you would with DIRECTV.
 There might be occasional problems with the picture quality for live sports, but those issues are rare for movies and most TV shows.
 Compared to cable TV, DISH usually offers better picture quality and many more channels.

 While DISH is a lot more straightforward than DIRECTV, there are a few fees that can sneak up on you, including a local broadcast fee.
 You can get out of that fee by finding another way to watch local channels, but be sure to read your bill carefully each month.

 DIRECTV’s Genie HD DVR receiver is everything you’d expect from a premium cable TV or satellite service.
-It can record five channels at once and store up to 200 hours of HD content.
+We like how easy it is to find shows you’ve saved to your DVR or bookmarked, and the on-demand library is solid.
+Your Genie can record five channels at once and store up to 200 hours of HD content.
 That’s not quite as many channels as with the latest DISH Hopper 3 DVR, and you also get less storage capacity than with almost any live TV streaming service we tested.
 But unless you need to record a ton of content or several channels at once, DIRECTV’s tech should be adequate.

 The included backlit remote comes with all the controls you expect for finding, recording, and selecting channels.
 It doesn’t come standard with voice control, but it’s possible to set that up if you have one of Amazon’s Alexa devices.
 You also won’t be able to watch streaming services like Netflix and Hulu on your Genie, but that comes standard with DISH.